 The webpage goes on to say "In the wild, they eat a variety of insects and other arthropods, worms, fruits, and grains.
 They eat some agricultural pests, but also help themselves to the crops.
 At the Central Park Zoo, they eat soft-billed bird diet, chopped fruits and vegetables, and mealworms."

-The following picture (that I took on that day) shows a Superb Starling about to indulge in his food of choice from a bowl that has been placed in his "home."
+My next picture shows a Superb Starling about to indulge in his food of choice from a bowl that has been placed in his "home."

 Their page also explains the Superb Starling is found in "Parts of northeastern Africa, including Ethiopia, Somalia, Tanzania, and Sudan... (and) forage by probing into the soil and then forcing the beak open, creating an open space where they can search for food.
 They have strong muscles attached to the beak, and captive starlings will search for a substrate to probe in, even if their food is always provided in a dish."

 I saw this avian variety exactly one month ago today when I visited CP's zoo where I also saw a bird type known as the Scarlet Ibis alone and hanging out with a Pied Avocet (Recurvirostra Avosetta) as seen in the following photos respectively.

 I published a blog post re that encounter where I included facts about these birds and also confessed my trepidation in seeing avian creatures confined to a zoo; especially when it comes to Superb Starlings for evidently, they are "not threatened."

 My question re animals in a zoo has been this: If they are not threatened, why confine them to a zoo?

 However, within the aforementioned entry, I conceded — after hearing Jane Goodall's insightful remarks about zoos (which can be found in a video clip included in that post) — the experience of visiting a zoo could potentially raise awareness re needs of wildlife, the Rain Forest, and our environment.